 How Severely will COVID-19 Impact SUI Tax Rates?

-Unemployment claims anticipated to be filed during this record surge are expected to have a negative impact on SUI tax rates and is expected to continue for years to come.
+Unemployment claims filed during this record surge have had a negative impact on 2021 SUI tax rates and is expected to continue for years to come.

 In this article:

 - Impact on 2020 SUI Tax Rates